 What happens to cars parked in non-exempted areas?

 Vehicles in violation are subject to a $75 WPB citation; during snow removal operations violators are subject to being towed and a citation.

 Why does the ban start at midnight?
 Why is it so strict?

-Snow removal needs to take place at night so the univeristy can open as soon as possible the next day.
+Snow removal needs to take place at night so the university can open as soon as possible the next day.
 Hence, ticketing begins at midnight.
 There are "late lots" open to 2:15 to accommodate certain work schedules and campus activities.